zoolanders/documentation/src/essentials-for-yootheme-pro/settings.md

 # Settings

-Essentials Settings hold most of Essentials Addons configuration and to be found in the YOOtheme Pro Customizer root menu, under the _Essentials_ namespace.
+Essentials Settings hold most of Essentials Addons configuration under the _Essentials_ namespace of the Customizer root menu.

 ## Addons Execution